 But it’s still understandable in the film why both Brett and Brad would go looking for acceptance and safety with their frat.

 AN: We don’t have real communities anymore, everything is intentional community.
 We don’t really have rites of passage anymore.
 We don’t have a lot of ways to interact with the world in a tactile way, so I think young people are looking to mass media and mass communication culture to sort of figure that out.
 It’s scary and it’s weird.

 Just growing up is the process of creating a role for yourself, and so you need help in forming that.
 I think fraternities that are really brutal are a really unfortunate answer to manhood.

-“Goat” premiered this week at the Sundance Film Festival.
-It is currently seeking distribution.
+“Goat” premiered at the 2016 Sundance Film Festival.